Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 "They blew the effing doors off.
 Supreme client service, backed up with edgy creative, solid event management and a great sense of humor.
 There is not a curved ball they cannot catch."

-Richard Weston-Smith • Teleflex
+Richard Weston-Smith • Global Director of Events, Teleflex

 "With an abbreviated planning window they created unique and custom ideas, managed all vendor logistics, helped keep us to the agreed-upon budget and were extremely adaptable when needing to problem solve."